manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 Initiate the cluster space
 --------------------------

-The cluster space is created by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, discussed above, as arguments.
-Next, the built in :meth:`ClusterSpace.print` method is used to print all relevant information regarding the cluster space in a table format.
+The cluster space is created by initiating a :class:`ClusterSpace
+<icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs
+and list elements defined previously as arguments.
+Next, the :meth:`ClusterSpace.print` method is used to print all relevant information regarding the cluster space in tabular format.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # Initiate and print